 3.2 Directions

-- Heat the olive oil in a heavy skillet over medium-high heat until shimmering.
+- Heat oil in a heavy pan over medium-high heat.

-- Once cooked to your liking, remove the steaks from the skillet, cover loosely with foil, and let them rest for 5-10 minutes.
+- Take steaks out, cover with foil, and rest for 5–10 minutes.

-- In the same skillet where the filet mignon was cooked, reduce the heat to medium.
-Add butter and minced garlic, sautéing until fragrant.
+- In the same pan, lower heat to medium.
+Add butter and garlic, cook until you smell it.

-- Add the lobster stock and bring to a gentle boil, reducing the heat to medium-low once it starts bubbling.
+- Add lobster stock and bring to a boil, then lower heat.

-- Stir in the heavy cream, cooked shrimp, and lobster meat.
+- Stir in cream, shrimp, and lobster.
 Season with salt and pepper.
-Allow the sauce to simmer for 5-10 minutes until it thickens, stirring occasionally.
+Simmer 5–10 minutes until it thickens.

-- Slice the filet mignon if desired, or serve whole.
-Place on warm plates.
+- Slice the steaks or serve whole on warm plates.

-- Ladle the shrimp and lobster sauce over the steaks generously.
+- Pour the shrimp and lobster sauce over them.

 3.3 Advice for Optimal Cooking